PhantomChain/docs/docs/introduction/ark/how-does-ark-smartbridge-work.md

 ---
-title: "How Does Ark SmartBridge Work?"
+title: "How Does Phantom SmartBridge Work?"
 ---

 # How Does PHANTOM Private Smartbridge Work?